christian-schlichtherle/neuron-di/README.md

 # README

+Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of lazy dependency resolution and caching.
+It takes advantage of functional programming features available in Java SE 8, Scala 2.11 and Scala 2.12 in order to provide tailor-made APIs for these target environments.

 Neuron DI can be used standalone or embedded in other DI frameworks, e.g. Guice.
 When using it standalone, programmers enjoy a simple, yet complete domain specific language (DSL) for writing self-contained binding definitions.